 Pupils are marked present if they are in the school when the register is taken.
-If a pupil leaves the school premises after registration, they are still counted as present for statistical purposes. \\\\\
+If a pupil leaves the school premises after registration, they are still counted as present for statistical purposes.

+Longsight CP Unity CP

-- Our pupils must arrive by 8.35am on each school day. - Pupils arriving after 8:35am will be marked as late (L) which still counts as present. - If a pupil arrives after the close of registration at 9:00am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session. - If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.
+Our pupils must arrive by 8:30am 8:40am

+Pupils arriving after the times opposite will be marked as late (L), which still counts as present 8:50am

+If a pupil arrives after the close of registration at 9:00am, they will be marked with the unauthorised absence code 'Late after registers close' (U) for the morning session.

+• If a pupil arrives late after the registers close due to a valid reason, such as an unavoidable medical appointment, their absence will be marked with the appropriate authorised absence code.